Mark Willacy

 Mark Willacy is an Australian investigative journalist for the Australian Broadcasting Corporation (ABC).

-He along with ABC Investigations-Four Corners Team won the 2020 Gold Walkley for their special report on Killing Field, which covered alleged Australian war crimes.
-He has been awarded six other minor Walkley awards and two Queensland Clarion Awards for Queensland Journalist of the Year.
-Willacy is currently based in Brisbane, and was previously a correspondent in the Middle East and North Asia.
-He is the author of three books.
+In 2023, Willacy was found to have defamed Heston Russell, a former special forces commander, after making unproven allegations of war crimes.

 Career

-Willacy was a Middle East region correspondent based in Jerusalem from 2002 until 2006.
+Willacy was a Middle East region correspondent based in Jerusalem from 2002 to 2006.
 He covered the Israeli-Palestinian conflict and spent 93 days in and around Iraq reporting on the 2003 Iraq war with cameraman Louie Eroglu.

-From 2008 until 2013, he was then a North Asia region correspondent based in Tokyo where he covered the 2011 Tōhoku earthquake and tsunami, and Fukushima Daiichi nuclear disaster.
+From 2008 to 2013 he was a North Asia region correspondent based in Tokyo, where he covered the 2011 Tōhoku earthquake and tsunami, and Fukushima Daiichi nuclear disaster.
 He also reported from the Korean peninsula and had an exclusive interview in 2013 with former North Korean agent Kim Hyon-hui who is known for the bombing of Korean Air Flight 858.

 Awards

 Willacy has won an Australian Walkley Award seven times for his journalism.
 This includes awards for coverage of the Iraq War in 2003, the 2011 Tōhoku earthquake and tsunami and Fukushima Daiichi nuclear disaster in 2011, Australian environmental contamination in 2015 (with producer Mark Solomons), a Four Corners report into the Tham Luang cave rescue, and for an investigation with producer Alexandra Blucher into local government corruption.

 In 2010, he was awarded local Queensland Clarion Awards' Journalist of the Year for his investigation into the Mindanao massacre in the Philippines, and again in 2019, for his Four Corners investigation into children being locked up in adult watch houses.

 Willacy was awarded a Eureka Prize in 2011 for Environmental Journalism in reporting of alleged systemic corruption inside Japan's scientific whaling program.

 In 2019, Willacy was part of the Four Corners team that won the Logie Award for Most Outstanding News Coverage or Public Affairs Report for their Thai cave rescue story.
 In 2020, Willacy and the ABC Investigations-Four Corners Team were awarded the Gold Walkley and the Investigative Journalism Walkley for reporting alleged war crimes in Afghanistan by Australian Special forces and broadcasting helmet camera footage showing the apparent unlawful killing of an unarmed Afghan man.
 He also won Scoop of the Year at the 2020 NSW Kennedy Awards for the same story.

 In 2021, Mark Willacy and Rory Callinan, on behalf of ABC News Online, were awarded a Queensland Clarion Award for Investigative Journalism.